 3.2 Probability ↑

-It seems that there is no room for subjective probability if we accept Lockwood's approach, but this is not the case.
-Lockwood argued that the world can be considered to branch after an observer interferes with a quantum system, but before they become aware of the results, in this time it is meaningful to ask which measurement they will observe.
+It seems that there's no room for subjective probability if we accept Lockwood's approach, but this is not the case.
+Lockwood showed that the world can be considered to branch after an observer interferes with a quantum system, but before they become aware of the results, in this time it is meaningful to ask which measurement they will observe.

 3.3 Weight ↑